-An irregular heartbeat is an arrhythmia.
+An abnormal or irregular heartbeat is an arrhythmia.
 The most common irregularity occurs during breathing.
 When a child breathes in, the heart rate normally speeds up for a few beats.
 When the child breathes out, it slows down again.
 This variation with breathing is called sinus arrhythmia.
 It's completely normal.

 Sometimes a doctor may find other kinds of arrhythmia.
 Then he or she may want to perform some tests.
 The doctor may also recommend that a pediatric cardiologist (a doctor specializing in children's heart problems) examine your child.

 Knowing your child's history